z1ppyyy/TimeSpent-Tracker/README.md

 ### 4. Input
 Enter your Telegram name in the input field.
 Select the month you want to track.
-Click the "Track Time" button to get the total time spent.
+Click the "Submit" button to get the total time spent.
 Contributing
 Contributions are welcome!
 Feel free to submit a Pull Request or open an Issue.